randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 <figcaption>
 <blockquote>
 <p>Zhang Ying.
-In this Chinese name, Zhang is the surname and the first name.
-Ying is the given name and last name.
+In this Chinese name, Zhang is the surname and comes first.
+Ying is the given name and comes last.
 A woman with this name may prefer to be referred to as 张英女士, &ldquo;Zhang Ying Nǚshì&rdquo;.
 Among friends, she may go by 英.
 Or like many Chinese, she may choose to adopt a name or names that are easier for Westerners to use.</p>
 </blockquote>
 </figcaption>
 </figure>